hazelcast/hazelcast-csharp-client/doc/dev/doc/sql.md

 ## More Information

-Please refer to [IMDG SQL docs](https://docs.hazelcast.com/imdg/4.2/sql/distributed-sql.html) for more information.
+Please refer to [Hazelcast SQL docs](https://docs.hazelcast.com/imdg/4.2/sql/distributed-sql.html) for more information.

-For basic usage of SQL, see `SqlBasicQueryExample` in *Hazelcast.Net.Examples* project.
+For basic usage of SQL, see `SqlBasicQueryExample` and `SqlJsonExample` in *Hazelcast.Net.Examples* project.